-Savory Spice Shop founders Mike and Janet Johnston took an expedition (vacation) into the jungles (warm, sunny beaches) of Jamaica to find a more authentic (delicious) jerk seasoning.
-This is the story of what they discovered!
+Savory Spice Shop founders Mike and Janet Johnston took an expedition (vacation) into the jungles (warm, sunny beaches) of Jamaica to find a more authentic (and delicious) jerk seasoning.
+Mike tells us the story of what they discovered!

 Why then, did I feel I needed to make the change?
 Maybe this will help explain.

 We don’t get many folks from Jamaica into our shops, but when we do they always check out the Jerk.
-They try it, take their time and truly examine the flavor.
-Then comes: “This is close, probably the closest I’ve tried outside of Jamaica, but there is a little something missing”.
+In the past, they tried it and took a moment to examine the flavor.
+Then came the comment, “This is close, probably the closest I’ve tried outside of Jamaica, but there is a little something missing”.
 Dang it!
-I’m a competitive person by nature and not only do I want my seasonings to be authentic, I want them to be as good as or better than the original.
-I’ve heard “a little something missing” maybe a half dozen times.
+I’m a competitive person by nature and I want my seasonings to be authentic, to be as good as the original.
+I heard “a little something missing” maybe a half dozen times.
 And really, “a little something missing” doesn’t mean bad, but I knew that I didn’t have it quite right and that bothered me.
 The problem was that no one could really help me pinpoint the missing ingredient.

 My first thought was that it must be the chile peppers we were using.
-I’ve known all along that authentic Jerk is made from scotch bonnet chile peppers, but getting those in dehydrated form was impossible at a commercial level.
-So when a sample of powdered dehydrated scotch bonnets landed on my desk early this year, I shot out of my office and headed straight to my production manager, Aimee Blaine.
+I’ve known all along that authentic Jerk is made from scotch bonnet chile peppers.
+But when we started, getting those in dehydrated form had been impossible at a commercial level.
+When a sample of powdered dehydrated scotch bonnets finally landed on my desk, I shot out of my office and headed straight to my production manager, Aimee.

 “Aimee, please make me up a one pound batch of our Jerk using this in lieu of the habanero.”